-Flavors are key to our enjoyment of food and beverages, whether naturally occurring or added as ingredients.
+Flavors are key to enjoying food and beverages, whether naturally occurring or added as ingredients.
 Flavor ingredients take many forms including liquids, solids and gases.
 We commonly think of flavors as tasted by the tongue, but most of what we sense as flavor is actually aroma, a stimulation of our olfactory receptors in the nasal cavity.
 The taste buds on the tongue play a role in sensing sweet, sour, salt and bitter sensations, but flavors and aromas are much more complex.
 Color, temperature and texture also play roles in flavor perception.

 Natural flavors occur naturally in foods or are produced during normal food preparation processes such as cooking.
 Artificial flavors are flavoring substances extracted from natural sources or created in the laboratory, and added to enhance flavor.
 They may be “nature identical” or completely original.

-Most flavor ingredients used by the food industry are either dry powders or liquids of various descriptions.
+Most flavor ingredients used by the food industry are either dry powders or various liquids of various.
 The liquids include concentrates, extracts and essences.
 Concentrates typically have water removed by filtration or evaporation, leaving a more viscous "concentrated" juice.
 Extract implies a purification of a desirable component of the juice, by removing some material such as sugars, starch, and fiber.
 Essences are the volatile aromas that may evaporate during juice concentration, but can be captured and added back to enhance the flavor profile.

-Flavor ingredients can be water soluble, but are often oils that don't mix with water and have to be emulsified as a stable suspension in water or dissolved in an organic solvent like alcohol or propylene glycol.
-Flavor oil in water emulsions are very common in liquid flavor products as well as a necessary step in spray-dried powders.
+Flavor ingredients can be water soluble, but are often oils that don't mix with water and processors need to create a stable suspension in water by emulsifying or dissolve the ingredient in an organic solvent like alcohol or propylene glycol.
+Flavor oils in water emulsions are very common in liquid flavor products as well as a necessary step in spray-dried powders.

 How Admix Can Help